FreeCap23/FreeCap23/README.md

 ### Hi there 👋
-- I'm a first-year student at Technical University Gheorghe Asachi
+- I'm a second year student at Technical University Gheorghe Asachi
 - I'm learning C/C++ (and git 😅).
 - Looking to collaborate on FOSS projects or anything C/C++ related.